Two new medications for cardiovascular disease may be life-changing.

 Enalapril is an angiotensin-converting enzyme (ACE) inhibitor.
 It helps widen blood vessels and increase blood flow.
 LCZ696 is an ACE inhibitor combined with a second blood-pressure-lowering drug.

-A recent trial showed that heart failure patients taking LCZ696 fared substantially better than patients taking enalapril.
+One trial showed that heart failure patients taking LCZ696 fared substantially better than patients taking enalapril.
 They had a lower rate of hospitalization and death.
 The evidence was so overwhelming, in fact, that the trial ended early.